sympy/sympy/doc/src/explanation/glossary.md

     {meth}`replace <sympy.core.basic.Basic.replace>`, and {meth}`xreplace
     <sympy.core.basic.Basic.xreplace>`.
 The methods may differ depending on
-    whether they perform substitution using only strict {term}`structural equality` or by making more use of mathematical knowledge when determining where a subexpression appears in an expression.
+    whether they perform substitution using only strict {term}`structural equality` or by making use of mathematical knowledge when determining where a subexpression appears in an expression.
 Substitution is the standard way to treat an expression as a mathematical {term}`function` and evaluate it at a point.